What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 What Refrigerants Are A2L?

 The A2L classification includes several types of refrigerants, such as R-32, R-454B, and R-1234yf.
-These refrigerants are considered mildly flammable, which is why HVAC systems must be carefully designed to use them safely.
+These refrigerants are mildly flammable, so HVAC systems must be carefully designed to use them safely.

-The name “A2L” for the new refrigerant originates from its flammability classification.
+The name “A2L” for the new refrigerant originates from its toxicity and flammability classification.

 According to the Environmental Protection Agency (EPA), the transition to A2L refrigerants is part of a global effort to reduce harmful emissions and limit the environmental impact of air conditioning systems.
-This new refrigerant will be the standard for HVAC units starting in 2025, ensuring that systems are safer for both the environment and homeowners.
+This new refrigerant became the standard for HVAC units on January 1, 2025, ensuring systems are safer for the environment and homeowners.

 Extreme Comfort Air Conditioning & Heating Service Technician greeting customer